atreyasha/spp-explainability/docs/develop.md

             **DEADLINE:** *\<2020-12-24 Thu\>*

+            1.  check if tokenizer could be replaced from Transformers library for upstream consistency

-            1.  incoporate useful SOPs such as namespace saving and printing
+            2.  incoporate useful SOPs such as namespace saving and printing

-            2.  improve code quality with unique model logging and tensorboard workflows
+            3.  improve code quality with unique model logging and tensorboard workflows

-            3.  dynamic word embeddings and experimenting with more gracious self-loops and epsilon transitions -\> perform this incrementally for comparison
+            4.  dynamic word embeddings and experimenting with more gracious self-loops and epsilon transitions -\> perform this incrementally for comparison

-            4.  modify final layer to a general additive layer with tree structure or soft logic where possible -\> perform this incrementally for comparison
+            5.  modify final layer to a general additive layer with tree structure or soft logic where possible -\> perform this incrementally for comparison

-            5.  design new and improved test cases using pytest after understanding code completely
+            6.  design new and improved test cases using pytest after understanding code completely

         4.  run SoPa++ for multiple runs to survey performance -\> run